ansar-butt/CPP-Compiler/README.md

 ### Running the Program

-1. Ensure the input.cc file contains the source code you want to analyze.
+1. Ensure the input.cc file contains the source code you want to compile.
 2. Run the compiled program:
    ```bash
    ./CPP-Compiler   # For Linux/Mac